 On June 21, 2005, Sobeys received a notice of reassessment from Canada Revenue Agency ("CRA") for fiscal years 1999 and 2000 related to Lumsden Brothers Limited, a wholesale subsidiary of Sobeys, and the Goods and Service Tax ("GST").
 The reassessment related to GST on sales of tobacco products to eligible Indigenous peoples.
 CRA asserts that Sobeys was obliged to collect GST on sales of tobacco products to eligible Indigenous peoples.
-The total tax, interest and penalties in the reassessment was \$13.6 (2021 - \$13.6).
+The total tax, interest and penalties in the reassessment was \$13.6 (2022 - \$13.6).
 Sobeys has reviewed this matter, has received legal advice, and believes it was not required to collect GST.
 During fiscal 2006, Sobeys filed a Notice of Objection with CRA.
 The matter is still under dispute and accordingly, Sobeys has not recorded on its statements of earnings any of the tax, interest or penalties in the notice of reassessment.
 Sobeys has deposited with CRA funds equal to the total tax, interest and penalties in the reassessment and has recorded this amount as an other long-term receivable from CRA pending resolution of the matter.
-The continuation of the hearing of the Appeal was held in July 2021, and the court has not yet released its judgement.
+Final arguments of the Appeal hearing were held in July 2021, the court has not yet released its judgement.